VaishaliQA/WeatherDashboard_Serverside_API_Challenge/README.md

 Display current and 5 days furure forcast weather data in page.

-IF the API call is unsucessful then ajax error message is displayed "please enter valid city name".
+If the API call is unsucessful then ajax error message is displayed "please enter a valid city name".

 Every time, User can see city which is enterd by user previously run.